 Music Literacy Assessment

 Individuals who have not studied music theory at the college level are required to take the Music Literacy Assessment.
-This exam takes place near the beginning of the first semester of music study at EMU.
+This exam takes place on audition days.
 No advance preparation is necessary, but you must be able to read treble and bass clef.

 Practice materials for this exam can be downloaded as PDF files: